System Design & Delivery

 • 50 invalid proofs

-• Time limit: 30 seconds per problem
+• Time limit: 30 seconds per problem (Wall-clock time)

 • Each problem is evaluated independently.